 On successful completion of this module students will be able to:

-- Apply analytical tools in order to assess the extent to which businesses have achieved sustainability in wide ranging contexts and inter-related economic, socio-cultural and environmental parameters
+2. Apply analytical tools in order to assess and evaluate the extent to which businesses have achieved sustainability in wide ranging contexts and inter-related economic, socio-cultural and environmental parameters

-Module assessment comprises of two components
+Module assessment comprises of two components.

-Korton, D. (2007) The Great Turning: From Empire to Earth Community, 2nd ed, Berrett Koehle Publishers, New York.
+• Korton, D. (2007) The Great Turning: From Empire to Earth Community, 2nd ed, Berrett Koehle Publishers, New York.

 • United Nations (1987) Our Common Future - Brundtland Report, Oxford University Press; available at: www.undocuments.net/wced-ocf.htm

 • Young.
 O.R et al. (2014) Earth System Challenges and a Multi-Layered Approach for the Sustainable Development Goals.
 POST2015/UNU-IAS Policy Brief #1, United Nations University Institute for the Advanced Study of Sustainability.
 Tokyo.